 These one day meetings are aimed at nurses who want an introduction to the impact of menopause on health and a better understanding of therapy and lifestyle options, including an HRT update.

 A Certificate of Attendance will be issued.

-Developed in partnership with The Menopause Clinical and Research Unit, Northwick Park Hospital, Harrow, this two day course aims to provide nurses with a strong foundation knowledge of issues relevant to menopause.
+Developed in partnership with The Menopause Clinical and Research Unit, Northwick Park Hospital, Harrow, this two day course aims to provide nurses with a strong understanding and knowledge of issues relevant to menopause.
 This includes:

 A Certificate of Attendance will be issued on completion.

 4. Advanced course

 The BMS is working with the Faculty of Sexual and Reproductive Health to offer the current special skills module in menopause for nurses as well as doctors.